Arizona Third Party Payer Audit Defense Attorneys

 The attorneys at Goldberg Law Group deliver third party payer audit defense to doctors, chiropractors, physical therapists, clinical laboratories, and other health care providers and suppliers.
-We routinely advise and assist clients through the process of pre and post payment reviews by Blue Cross Blue Shield of Arizona, UnitedHealthcare, Cigna and Aetna.
-Through years of experience, we have developed a unique approach that is designed to help clients navigate third party payer audits in an efficient and cost-effective manner, incorporating the expertise of medical coding and documentation consultants where necessary.
+We routinely advise and assist clients through the process of pre- and post payment reviews by Blue Cross Blue Shield of Arizona, UnitedHealthcare, Cigna and Aetna.
+Through years of experience, we have developed a unique approach to health care audit defense that is designed to help clients navigate third party payer audits in an efficient and cost-effective manner, incorporating the expertise of medical coding and documentation consultants where necessary.

 For more information about Goldberg Law Group’s Arizona insurance audit defense, contact Michael K. Goldberg or Jenna E. Milaeger at 480-427-7444.

 16427 N. Scottsdale Road -

 Scottsdale, AZ 85254